01 March 2017

 In Dublin, where Linesight is headquartered, there are 3,162 individuals, 2,096 children and 1,028 families trapped in emergency accommodation, isolated and destitute; this magnitude of individuals, families and children has never been witnessed before.
 Thankfully the introduction of additional emergency beds has greatly reduced the number of people without a safe place to spend the night, although there are still people taking refuge on our city streets – grateful for a sleeping bag or a layer of cardboard to protect their bodies from the bitter cold and hardship.

-Dublin Simon Community is an exceptionally valuable organization, which works tirelessly to tackle the homelessness crisis in Dublin, Kildare, Wicklow and Meath, by providing invaluable services and support to those who need them, in all stages of homelessness.
+Dublin Simon Community is an exceptionally valuable organisation, which works tirelessly to tackle the homelessness crisis in Dublin, Kildare, Wicklow and Meath, by providing invaluable services and support to those who need them, in all stages of homelessness.
 Just two nights ago, on 25th January, its Rough Sleeper Team counted 53 people sleeping in the doorways, parks and laneways of Dublin’s City Centre.

 In 2012, Dublin Simon Community acquired a property in Phibsboro in Dublin.
 The site included a 22 bed unit, two shop fronts and two apartments, and was funded using government grants and Simon’s Capital Development Fund.
 In 2016, a further seven townhouses were acquired for shared accommodation in neighboring Spire View, again through Simon’s Capital Development Fund.
 This will be the site for Chester House Phase Two – a 20 bed, high-support housing unit, for people who have experienced long-term homelessness and may have mental health, addiction, physical and personal care issues.
 It will provide a permanent home for people who are unable to live independently and will have 24-hour support staff on-site.

-Linesight is delighted to be offering Cost Management and Project Management services for this project, and we would encourage individuals and organizations to offer their skills, where possible, to support Dublin Simon Community in their efforts.
+Linesight is delighted to be offering Cost Management and Project Management services for this project, and we would encourage individuals and organisations to offer their skills, where possible, to support Dublin Simon Community in their efforts.

 “It's great to be involved in this project, as it's a cause that is very close to all of us and we are proud to support the fantastic work that Dublin Simon Community does.
 We’re really looking forward to the journey in delivering the project, alongside the rest of the team (RKD, Ethos and Garland).”